 Anything that increases your risk of getting a disease is called a risk factor.
-Having a risk factor does not mean that you will get cancer; not having risk factors doesn’t mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
-Risk factors for breast cancer in men may include the following:
+Having a risk factor does not mean that you will get cancer, just as not having risk factors doesn’t mean that you will not get cancer.
+Risk factors for male breast cancer may include:

 - Having a disease related to high levels of estrogen in the body, such as cirrhosis (liver disease) or Klinefelter syndrome (a genetic disorder)

 - Having several female relatives who have had breast cancer, especially relatives who have an alteration of the BRCA2 gene

 Men who think they may be at risk should discuss this with their doctor and discuss options for testing and screening.